 The "controller" means the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
 In congregations there may be more than one controller.
 For some personal data it will be the Kirk Session, for others it will be the Congregational Board (the members of which are also the charity trustees), and for others it will be the minister.
 It will depend on the personal data in question.
 The "controller" also includes all staff and volunteers who work for the controller entity, and when staff or volunteers process personal information on behalf of the church, as part of their role, they will be doing so as a data controller.
 It is important that such staff/volunteers are adequately trained in respect of what is required of them under data protection law, as any data breach by them could lead to the congregation being liable.
-For example, staff/volunteers should not use any personal information being processed on behalf of the congregation for their personal use.
-Personal information must be used only for the specific purposes for which it has been lawfully obtained (see below for more on this).
+For example, staff/volunteers should not use any personal information must be used only for the specific purposes for which it has been lawfully obtained (see below for more on this).